quasart/TaToGE/docs/index.md

 ## Get started

-You can simply try [TaToGE web version here](https://quasart.github.io/TaToGE/web/) in your browser.
+You can simply try [TaToGE web version here](https://quasart.github.io/TaToGE/web/) in your browser, or on a smart-phone.

 Otherwise there is a desktop Qt version you can [download for windows](https://github.com/quasart/TaToGE/releases/latest).
 For all other platforms supported by Qt5, you may build project from [source code](https://github.com/quasart/TaToGE).